Top 10 Best Boston Celtics Players of All Time

 Bob Cousy was a smaller guy with a really big game.
 Cousy was listed as 6'1 and a mere 175 pounds.
 Cousy played point guard for the Celtics for a good amount of time.
 Cousy won the Finals MVP award during his years playing in the NBA.

-Kevin Garnett Kevin Maurice Garnett is a former professional basketball player who played for 21 seasons in the National Basketball Association, for the Minnesota Timberwolves, Boston Celtics, and Brooklyn Nets.
+Kevin Maurice Garnett is a former professional basketball player who spent 21 seasons in the National Basketball Association.
+He played for the Minnesota Timberwolves, Boston Celtics, and Brooklyn Nets.
+Garnett is widely regarded as one of the greatest power forwards in NBA history.

 He is always good, even with the Timberwolves.
 He is a massive accomplishment and has had a big impact on the NBA and basketball!